 - After the end of the sixth week of classes 0%

 For purposes of this policy, one week equals five class days.
-The first day of classes for the fall and spring terms is the date published in the school’s student bulletin.
+The first day of classes for the Fall and Spring terms is the date published in the college Student Bulletin.

-The Higher Education Amendments of 1998 require that when a recipient of Title IV grant or loan assistance withdraws from an institution during a payment period or period of enrollment in which the recipient began attendance, the institution must determine the amount of Title IV grant or loan assistance that the student earned as of the student’s withdrawal date.
-A refund according to the school policy may be due to the student, but for students who are recipients of federal Title IV funds, the money may, based upon date of withdrawal, be returned to the aid program from which the funds were disbursed.
-Students are encouraged to contact the Geisinger Commonwealth Financial Aid Office for additional information or if they have questions regarding this policy.
-Refunds will be processed and sent to the student within five business days after notification to Geisinger Commonwealth of withdrawal.
+The Higher Education Amendments of 1998 require that when a recipient of Title IV grant or loan assistance withdraws from an institution during a payment period or period of enrollment in which the recipient began attendance, the institution must determine the amount of Title IV grant or loan assistance that the student earned as of the student's withdrawal date.
+A refund according to the college policy may be due to the student, but for students who are recipients of federal Title IV funds, the money may, based upon date of withdrawal, be returned to the aid program from which the funds were disbursed.
+Students are encouraged to contact the GCSOM Financial Aid Office for additional Information or if they have questions regarding this policy.
+Refunds will be processed and sent to the student within fourteen days after notification to GCSOM of withdrawal.

-All refund policies, return of Title IV funds policy and the procedures students must follow to officially withdraw from the college can be found on the Geisinger Commonwealth website and portal.
+All refund policies, return of Title IV funds policy and the procedures students must follow to officially withdraw from the college can be found on the GCSOM website and portal.

 Federal regulations concerning privacy & confidentiality

-Due to very strict federal regulations concerning privacy and confidentiality, the bursar’s office will not be able to discuss or release information regarding a student’s account without the student’s written approval.
+Due to very strict Federal regulations concerning privacy and confidentiality, the Bursar's Office will not be able to discuss or release information regarding a student's account without the student's written approval.
 This includes phone calls related to the payment of bills.
-Students who desire to have the bursar’s office discuss their bills with appropriate people (such as parents, who wish to make payments, spouses, etc.), should visit the office and complete a Family Educational Rights and Privacy Act (FERPA) permission form, giving the bursar’s office these permissions.
-This form will also be available through the Geisinger Commonwealth portal for current students.
+Students who desire to have the Bursar's Office discuss their bills with appropriate people (such as parents, who wish to make payments, spouses, etc.), should visit the office and complete a FERPA permission form giving the Bursar's Office this permission.
+This form will also be available through the GCSOM portal.